javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 ## Don't take width/height from CSS

-We've just covered geometry properties of DOM elements.
-They are normally used to get widths, heights and calculate distances.
+We've just covered geometry properties of DOM elements, that can be used to get widths, heights and calculate distances.

 But as we know from the chapter <info:styles-and-classes>, we can read CSS-height and width using `getComputedStyle`.

-So why not to read the width of an element like this?
+So why not to read the width of an element with `getComputedStyle`, like this?

 ```js run
 let elem = document.body;